bxdoan/bxdoan/README.md

 <div align="center">

-> The most common way people give up their power is by thinking they don’t have any.
+> It is not what you do for your children, but what you have taught them to do for themselves, that will make them successful human beings.

-> — Alice Walker —
+> — Ann Landers —

 </div>